-It is expected that a representative of Price Waterhouse LLP will be present at the Company's Annual Meeting.
-Such representative shall have the opportunity to make a statement if he desires to do so and shall be available to respond to appropriate questions raised at the meeting.
+It is expected that a representative of PricewaterhouseCoopers LLP will be present at the Company's Annual Meeting.
+Such representative shall have the opportunity to make a statement if he so desires and shall be available to respond to appropriate questions raised at the meeting.